typhon-project/typhonql/typhonql/doc/typhonql.md

 _NB_: *ALL* aggregation expressions (e.g. `count(u.reviews)`) need to be aliased with a variable name using "as".

-If you want to consider the whole entity as the only group, use "group null", e.g.:
+If you want to consider the whole entity as the only group you may omit the "group"-clause, e.g.:
 ```
 from User u
 select count(u.@id) as cnt
-group null
 ```
 Counts the number of unique users.